Iron Orchid Designs Decor Stamps

 No mount.
-This is when you would use the stamp without mounting to anything because you want it to really conform to a curved surface, or even stretch.
+This is when you would use the stamp without mounting to anything, to really conform to a curved surface, or even stretch.
 For example, I stamped the front of my cowboy boots and was able to stretch the stamp and conform it cleanly to the surface even though the boot is very curved.
-When using the bare stamp make sure that your fingers don’t stick to it, this could cause the stamp to lift from the surface and create a smudge.
+When using the bare stamp make sure that your fingers don’t stick to it.
+This could cause the stamp to lift from the surface and create a smudge.
 Nobody likes an unintentional smudge.

 Whichever mounting method you use, the stamp backs & mount must be perfectly clean, in order for the stamp to cling firmly to the mount.